rosano/joybox/os-app/open-guide/text.en.md

 | **Two lines single-spaced, each with a link:**<br><pre>JBXGuideTokenTextbox2c</pre> | Add two items. |
 | **Two links on the same line:**<br><pre>JBXGuideTokenTextbox2d</pre> | Add two items. |

-# Media browser
+# Item catalog

 On the left side of the interface, you can create, search, and select items.
 On the right side, you can edit the details.

 <div class="OLSKDecorNotice">

 Editing the same item on multiple devices at the same time can result in data loss.
-Editing different items or playing the game while editing items is safe.
+Editing different items is safe.

 </div>